Rosemary Griggs banner

 Who was the other Katherine Champernowne?
 Who was Kat Ashley?

-(Portrait via Wikimedia commons from the collection of Lord Hastings - thought to be Kat Champernowne/Ashley (Astley).)
+(Portrait sourced via Wikimedia commons from the collection of Lord Hastings - thought to be Kat Champernowne/Ashley (Astley).)

 What is known...